-During the peak season for any particular piece of produce, it's common to find that its flavor friends are also hitting a high.
+During the peak season for any particular piece of produce, it’s common to find that its flavor friends are also hitting their prime.

 Asparagus, ramps and morels in the springtime.
 Tomatoes, basil and cucumbers in the summer.
 Apples, sage and butternut squash in the autumn.
 Rutabaga and… well, rutabaga might be the lonely exception.

-As it turns out, tomatoes and watermelon — both in full flush at the markets right now — are also natural meal companions.
+As it turns out, tomatoes and watermelon — both in full flush at the markets right now — are also natural flavor allies.

 Tomato & Watermelon Salad (Serves 4-6)